matthewjdenny/GERGM/README.md

     install.packages( pkgs = c("BH","RcppArmadillo"), dependencies = TRUE)

+Once the `GERGM` package is installed, you may access its functionality as you would any other package by calling:

+    library(GERGM)

 If all went well, check out the `?GERGM` help file to see a full working example with info on how the data should look.

 ## Basic Useage